A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Applications

 It is known that in dimension one, the diffusion transport map $T$ coincides with the Monge map.
-The following result provides a new estimate on the growth of Monge's map for $d=1$ and $p \geq \frac32$ or $p=\frac12$ (i.e. when the ergodic measure corresponds to the exponential measure.)
+The following result provides a new estimate on the growth of Monge's map for $d=1$ and $p \geq \frac32$ or $p=\frac12$ (i.e. when the ergodic measure corresponds to the exponential measure).
+Let us recall that $T$ is non-decreasing (thus $T' \geq 0$) and in this context, positive, as $T \colon (0,+\infty) \to (0,+\infty)$.